A schedule of condition for a new lease of a factory in Huddersfield has just been completed.

 The remedial work is simple and guarantees can be provided, something a landlord would be keen to see.
 Whilst the remedial works are relatively low cost the necessary access provisions and scaffold will increase the costs.

-At the end of the lease the schedule of condition will be invaluable.
+At the end of the lease, the schedule of condition will be invaluable.
 Pre-existing damage will be omitted from a claim against the tenant.
-The savings can often be multiples of annual rent.
-Without such protection companies can expose themselves to significant financial risks.
+The savings can often be multiples of the annual rent.
+Without such protection, companies can expose themselves to significant financial risks.